Announce that anyone is invited to stand whenever he or she wants to.

 Health & Wellness Programming

-This activity is focused on a cooperative group effort so it is ideally suited for any programs that are looking to explore SEL competencies and behavioural norms.
+This activity is focused on a cooperative group effort so it is ideally suited for any programs that are looking to explore and develop positive behavioural norms.
 There will be ample opportunities to focus on topics such as cooperation, leadership, navigating social cues, responsible decision-making, empathy and compassion and understanding other’s perspectives.
 In addition to those described in the Reflection Tips tab, consider inviting your group to reflect on the following questions to help them build their social and interpersonal skills:

 Describe a time that your group made a good/responsible decision?